 TractionPlus+ Technology for SUVs, pickup trucks and off-road vehicles.

+Additional off-road traction and grip.
 The new CrossContact™ ATR provides a maximised contact area which results in additional off-road traction.
 Further traction grooves prevent the loose surface from sliding through the grooves for more grip.

+Increased wet traction and braking on slippery roads.
 The new polymer structure improves the grip on slippery roads.
 In addition, the enhanced water displacement increases the traction for shorter braking distances under wet conditions.

+Improved overall durability.
 The new tread features minimise the stone retention and resist cutting and chipping which leads to excellent durability.

+Substantial road noise reduction.
 The innovative design of the new CrossContact™ ATR with noise blockers ensures reduced road noise for a smooth and quiet ride.

-Categories of tyres unaffected by this regulation include: retreaded tyres, professional off-road tyres, racing/sports car tyres, as well as certain types of tyres designed to improve traction such as studded tyres, T-type temporary spare tyres, tyres for cars built before 1990, tyres with a maximum allowed speed of 80km/h, tyres for rims with a diameter less or equal to 254 mm or greater or equal to 635 mm.
+The following are not affected by the EU Tyre Label: retreaded tyres, professional off-road tyres, racing tyres, tyres with additional devices to improve traction such as spiked tyres, T-type emergency tyres, special tyres for fitting to vehicles first registered before 1 October 1990, tyres with a maximum authorised speed of 80 km/h, tyres for rims with a nominal diameter of 254 mm or less or 635 mm or more.